SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

 # Publish Tab

-The Publish tab converts your scraped data into a structured Hugging Face dataset and optionally pushes it to the Hub with a generated dataset card.

-Use this tab to:

-- Load data from a database scrape session
-- Create train/validation/test splits with reproducible settings
-- Save a `datasets.DatasetDict` to disk
+The Publish tab is your hub for publishing artifacts.

+In Phase 1, it supports:

-- Push datasets to the Hugging Face Hub with a basic README card
+- Publishing datasets to the Hugging Face Hub
+- Publishing LoRA adapters (from completed training runs) to the Hugging Face Hub

+In Phase 2 (planned), it will add full model publishing (merged weights) and more platform targets.

 ![Publish Tab](../../img/new/ff_build_publish.png)